 The Commission assembles to deliberate on the findings of both advisors and its members, crafting a comprehensive list of recommendations destined for presentation to the State Board of Education.
 Subsequently, sealed bids are unveiled, and bid prices are integrated into the recommendations.
 It's noteworthy that the Commission does not factor in price when formulating its recommendations.
 As a standard procedure, the Textbook Commission is mandated to submit a written evaluation, endorsed by the responsible Commission member, for each textbook or program under consideration.

 During a State Board meeting, the Board officially approves the list of materials, taking into account the Textbook Commission's recommendations, alignment with criteria outlined in the "Invitation to Submit Textbooks for Evaluation and Adoption in North Carolina," adherence to the North Carolina Standard Course of Study, pricing considerations, and the specific needs of public schools.

-Upon adoption of materials, contracts are sent to the submitting publishers and are in effect for five years with no escalation of prices.
-Materials adopted will go on contract and will be introduced into the schools in following year.
-After the state adoption, local textbook selection committees begin another round of review and evaluations to determine which materials best suit the needs of their students.
+Upon the adoption of materials, contracts are dispatched to the publishers who submitted them, and these contracts remain in force for a duration of five years without any price escalation.
+The adopted materials, now under contract, are slated for introduction into schools in the subsequent year.
+Following state adoption, local textbook selection committees initiate a fresh round of reviews and evaluations to discern which materials align most effectively with the unique needs of their students.